L. Scott Bailey - The Genius Behind Automobile Quarterly

-Founder, former owner and publisher of Automotive Quarterly, L. Scott Bailey, has died at age 87.
+Founder, former owner and publisher of Automotive Quarterly, L. Scott Bailey, died at age 87 in July 2012.

 Debuting in 1962, Bailey's new automotive effort changed the game in the U.S. car buff publishing world.
 Offered in the form of a hard-bound book, AQ contained stories written with passion and knowledge by America's best car experts.
 Photo quality was far above that of the car mags of the period.
 There were no ads accepted.
 Like a magazine, it required a subscription commitment from its readers.
 For a little extra, personalized copies were offered with the subscriber's name embossed in gold leaf on the front cover.